urbantrout/docs/en/directory-structure.md

 The starting point `composer.json` file that should be used for all Craft projects.

+#### `composer.lock`

+This is a Composer file that tells Composer exactly which dependencies and versions should be currently installed in `vendor/`.

 #### `craft`

 This is a command line executable that will bootstrap a Craft console application.